The Ultimate Guide to Medellin Nightlife

 Need a Colombia backpacking itinerary?
 Click here to read mine.

-A bit about Medellin nightlife
+A bit about Medellin Colombia Nightlife

 When you think of Colombia you’ll probably immediately think of salsa or reggaeton.
 And you wouldn’t be wrong.
 But Medellin nightlife is so much more than that.
-As well as hot and sticky dancefloors made for perreo (bumpin’ & grindin), there’s a huge electronic music scene that attracts world-class DJs.
+As well as hot and sticky dancefloors made for Perreo (bumpin’ & grindin), there’s a huge electronic music scene that attracts world-class DJs.

 Or, if you prefer to sip cocktails and chat with your amigos, there are dozens of gorgeous bars and lounges to choose from.
 If, like me, you enjoy a combination of sipping expensive drinks and grinding to J Balvin, you’re really going to love Medellin after dark.

-Where to go out in Medellin
+Medellin nightlife – Where to go out in Medellin

-El Poblado
+El Poblado Medellin

-For most visitors, El Poblado is the first stop on their nightlife agenda.
-This neighborhood is where I spent my first few weeks in Medellin hanging out, and plenty is going on to ensure that you never get bored.
 Parque Lleras is the heart of El Poblado Medellin’s nightlife.
 This area is teeming with bars and clubs and it’s packed with locals and tourists every single weekend.
 If you head up the hill a little you’ll find Provenza: an equally popular but slightly classier area of El Poblado.
 Here you’ll still find great parties, but there are also some beautiful cocktail bars and rooftop terraces to enjoy, too.

-Need to book transportation in Colombia?
+Need Transportation in Colombia?

-I highly recommend booking all of your Colombia transportation with GuateGo.
-You can search for buses, shuttles, ferries, and Flights on their website.
-What I love most about them is their customer service.
-I know these guys personally from my time living in Guatemala and they really do look after their customers.
-So if anything happens and you get delayed and miss your bus, you can just call them and they are always there to help.
+I highly recommend booking Colombia transportation with GottoGo.
+You can search for buses, shuttles, ferries, and flights on their website—I love their customer service.
+I know them personally from my time living in Guatemala, and they genuinely care for their customers.
+If a delay occurs and you miss your bus, call them for help.

-If you book through them you will pay a little more than if you book in person at the bus station.
-But it’s worth it for the ease and security in my opinion.
+If you book through GottoGo, you will pay more than at the bus station, but it’s worth it for the ease and security.
 Click here to search for transportation in Colombia.

-Laureles
+Laureles Medellin

 All of the other barrios in Medellin boast their own party scene, but if you’re in town for the first time you’d be best served sticking to these two key areas.